hnamitha1/CV/README.md

 I am constantly looking for ways to improve in everything I do.
 I love a challenge and I am comfortable tackling new techniques, some experiences I have had in Makers as well as previous jobs are...

-- Built multiple projects in various different languages throughout the Makers Academy course using TDD.
+- Built multiple projects in various languages throughout the Makers Academy course using TDD.
 - At Makers Academy I worked in a team of four, we thought ourselves ES6 and Phaser with the rewarding result of a 2D game [Makers Invaders](https://makers-invaders.herokuapp.com/) built in 12 days, using Agile methodology.
-- At my previous work, the entire application developed using the language Pro *C (embedded SQL programming language used by Oracle Database management systems) that I learnt within the short amount of time.
+- At my previous work, the entire application was developed using the language Pro *C (embedded SQL programming language used by Oracle Database management systems).
+I learnt  Pro *C in 3 weeks.
+In 3 weeks my knowledge of Pro *C was enough to effectively contribute to the project.

 #### Problem Solving